 - Maintain a valid passport at all times for at least 6 months into the future.

-- Students in the US on F-1 and J-1 visas are required to enroll in a full program of study each semester.
-Full-time is a minimum of 12 credit hours (6-9 for graduate students).
-Special circumstances for a reduce course load are allowed but must be approved by GEO.
+- Students in the US on F-1 and J-1 visa are required to enroll in a full program of study each semester.
+Full-time is a minimum of 12 credit hours for undergraduate students and graduate students follow the requirements determined by their academic program.
+Special circumstances for a reduced course load are allowed but must be approved by GEO.

 - Keep Form I-20 current and do not let it expire.
 Make sure all the information on your I-20 is accurate and valid.
-Contact GEO (link to email@example.com) to request an updated I-20 (link to Student Request Form) as soon as any information changes (ie: address, contact info, major, etc.) Keep ALL Form I-20s that you receive.
+Contact GEO to request an updated I-20 as soon as any information changes (ie: address, contact info, major, etc.) Keep ALL Form I-20s that you receive.
 GEO does not maintain original Form I-20s in student records.

 - Update Contact Information-Regulation: It is the student’s responsibility to report a change of address and/or contact information to GEO and update information in your student portal within 10 days of the change.